Udit-UD/ETH-AVAX-MOD2/README.md

 To run this project you have to follow specific steps:-
   - Inside the project directory, type `npm i` in the terminal.
+  - After installing the necessary dependencies, type `npm run dev` to start the server.
   - Open the second terminal, and enter `npx hardhat node`.
 (This will initiate hardhat)
   - Open the third terminal and type, `npx hardhat run --network localhost scripts/deploy.js`.
 (This will deploy the contract)